 Although we recognise that engagement with the groups identified is key; we do expect providers to have a good understanding of the skills and employment landscape as well as provision that can support people with some of the wider determinants that may have an impact on people, especially things like health and wellbeing services and support.

 We expect all projects to fully engage with the skills, work and health team and benefit from the wider support available.
 Provide progression routes especially with some of our mainstream programmes currently taking place and involve them in the delivery, so they can dovetail additional provision and support.

 Regular monitoring visits will take place and projects will have to provide evidence based on the above as well as outcomes, although this will be made as simple as possible.

-You must comply with the Data Protection Act 1998 and the EU General Data Protection Regulation.
+You must comply with the General Data Protection Regulation (GDPR) and Data Protection Act 2018.

 You must submit your information in the application form including full details of your proposal including costs and benefits.
 Any personal information you provide in the application is shared with the panel and used only for the purpose of reviewing the grant application and the ongoing administration and management of any grants that are awarded.

 We may publicise projects on social media, our website and to other members of the public via press releases.

 You have the right to remove consent at any time and to ask that information about you is removed from our systems.
 There are occasions where we may need to retain sufficient information, for example to evidence funding that's been distributed, but we'll ensure we comply with data protection legal requirements.